GreedMitya/GreedMitya/README.md

 # 👋 Hi, I'm Dmytro Popkov

- * Java/Kotlin Developer.
- Skilled in Spring Boot, PostgreSQL, Redis, Recat,  Docker, and Jetpack Compose.
+Java/Kotlin Developer.
+Skilled in Spring Boot, PostgreSQL, Redis, React, Docker, Jetpack Compose.
+Experienced in deploying and configuring applications on AWS and Azure (remote servers, CI/CD, environments setup).
 Write secure, clean code and drive projects from idea to production, using AI tools to accelerate results.

 ---